 Refer to Your I-94, Not Visa Expiration

-However, don’t refer to your visa for this information.
+Don’t refer to your visa for the authorizied period of stay, "admit until date," or duration of status.
 A non-immigrant visa may be valid for several years.
-However, the visa does not govern the length of your authorized stay in the U.S. — it merely allows you to enter the United States during that time period.
+However, the visa does not govern the length of your authorized stay in the U.S. -- it merely allows you to enter the United States during that time period.
 Instead, your Form I-94 Arrival/Departure Record governs your authorized stay in the United States.
 The “admit until date” on your I-94 record is the last day you are permitted to remain in the U.S., and it may not be valid for as long as the visa is valid.
 You must depart the U.S. by the date on the Form I-94, or you will have overstayed the visa.

 How to Find an Electronic I-94 Record